CarlMartins/adaptive-code-studies/README.md

 Refactoring is the process of improving the design of existing code, that goes from simply rename a variable,refactor an entire class, or even bigger changes.
 <br>

+#### Replacing "magic numbers" with constants
+Instead of using numbers without context like ``something / 20``, a better approach is replace this number by a constant variable with a well descriptive name like ``something / constantVariable``.